 Trek Fuel EX 5

+Yes it just exceeds our price limit by a small margin, but the Fuel EX is a classic trail bike from one of the world’s leading brands.
 All of the changes Trek has made to the Fuel EX platform are positive.
-The tweaked suspension makes it more capable, while the revised geometry and sizing are both bang up-to-date.
+The tweaked suspension makes it more capable, while the revised geometry bring it up-to-date.
 It’s a bonus, too, that you can actually change the geometry via the Mino-Link.
-Unlike preivous years’ Fuel EXs, it no longer needs spec upgrades from the get-go (ie. a wider bar or a clutch rear mech upgrade) and the 2.6in Bontrager tyres are versatile enough for most riding.

-Almost certainly most folk will at least be eyeing up full suspension at this price level (£1500 to £2000), as well they might.
+Almost certainly most folk will at least be eyeing up full suspension at this price level (£1500 to £2000/$2000 to $2800), as well they might.
 The rise in particular of direct sales brands and own brand marques from the bigger retailers mean you can have your cake and eat it ie. you can have full suspension for £2k and not suffer too many compromises.

 If you want to check out what you can get in the front-suspended world, go check out our Hardtail of the Year test as well as the bikes here in this round-up.